reubenmiller/go-c8y-cli/docs/_pwsh/cmdlets/Get-SessionCollection.md

 # Get-SessionCollection

 ## SYNOPSIS
-Get a collection of Cumulocity Sessions found in the home folder under .cumulocity
+Get a collection of Cumulocity Sessions

 ## SYNTAX